abbysallord/CodeAlpha_FAQ-ChatBot/README.md

 Dhanush Shenoy H

-## License

-This project is licensed under the MIT License.

 ---

-For any questions or support, please contact: support@codealpha.com
+For any questions or support, please contact: dshenoyh@gmail.com